Conversations healthcare leaders are ready to have.

 Clinical Accountability in Operational Leadership

 What does it mean to lead a healthcare operation with clinical integrity — not just financial performance?
-Myrtle brings a perspective rare among operations executives: 20+ years as a bedside nurse, including emergency, trauma, and telemetry, combined with regional leadership of multi-site care delivery.
+Myrtle brings a perspective rare among operations executives: over two decades as a bedside nurse, including emergency, trauma, and telemetry, combined with regional leadership of multi-site care delivery.
 This talk examines how clinical background sharpens operational judgment, and why the healthiest organizations refuse to separate care quality from operational efficiency.

 Audience: Clinical-ops integration · Quality · Standards of care